asdfjkl/yahb/README.md

                               after finishing if run e.g. by Windows' RUNAS command

-  /s                       :: also copy all SUBDIRECTORIES of <source-dir>
+  /r                       :: also copy recursively all SUBDIRECTORIES of <source-dir>

   /tee                     :: even if /log:FILENAME or /+log:FILENAME is
                               chosen, still write everything additionally
                               to console output.

   /verbose                 :: by default, only the progress and errors
                               are output to the console/log.
 In verbose mode, all created files and directories
                               are listed - note that for large copy